IssyyA/Mental-Health-Overview/README.md

 Anxiety and Depression are the most prevalent disorders globally, making up the largest share of mental health issues.

 3. Global Trends Over Time
-Mental health prevalence has slightly increased from 1990 to 2019, with cyclical rises and dips in the early 2000s.
+Mental health prevalence increased from 1990 to 2019, with cyclical rises and dips in the early 2000s.

 # Recommendations
 Policy Prioritization: Countries with high prevalence should allocate more resources to mental health programs.